Code of Ethics and Business Conduct

 Our vision is:

-"To be the best pet shop in the world"
+"To be the best pet care business in the world"

 I am confident that together we will ensure that Pets at Home achieves this goal.